SocAIty/FastTaskAPI/README.md

 }
 response = httpx.Client().post(url, files=my_files)
 ```
+Note: In case of runpod you need to convert the file to a b64 encoded string.

 # Backends and deploying a service

+You can change the provider either by setting it in the constructor or by setting the environment variable ```EXECUTION_PROVIDER="runpod"```.

+## Runpod
 To deploy multiple methods for a serverless provider like Runpod simply set the environment variable ```EXECUTION_PROVIDER="runpod"```.
 Or use the constructor to set the provider.